gibbok/typescript-book/README.md

 const f1 = (x: unknown) => {
     let isString = typeof x === 'string';
     if (isString) {
-        x.length; // error, no narrowing because isString it is not const }
+        x.length; // Error, no narrowing because isString it is not const }
 };